George R. R. Martin: Personal life

 In the early 1970s, Martin was in a relationship with fellow science fiction/fantasy author Lisa Tuttle, with whom he co-wrote Windhaven.

 While attending an East Coast science fiction convention he met his first wife, Gale Burnick; they were married in 1975 and moved from their Chicago apartment and into a house in Dubuque in 1976.
 Both of them grew tired of the hard winters there, and when she graduated from Clarke University in June 1979, he resigned from his job and they decided to move to New Mexico.
-The year before they had "fallen in love" with Santa Fe on their way to the 36th World Science Fiction Convention which was being held in Phoenix.
+The year before, they had "fallen in love" with Santa Fe on their way to the 36th World Science Fiction Convention which was being held in Phoenix.
 His wife went down and bought a house while Martin stayed behind to sell their home and finish the semester.
 The marriage ended in divorce in 1979, before they could be reunited in Santa Fe.
-Instead he settled there alone from December that same year until September 1981, when what would be his longtime partner Parris McBride moved in with him.
+Instead he settled there alone from December that same year until September 1981, when Parris McBride, who would become his longtime partner, moved in with him.
 On February 15, 2011, Martin married McBride during a small ceremony at their Santa Fe home.
 On August 19, 2011, they held a larger wedding ceremony and reception at Renovation, the 69th World Science Fiction Convention.
 They have no children.

 He and McBride are supporters of the Wild Spirit Wolf Sanctuary in New Mexico.
 In early 2013, he purchased Santa Fe's Jean Cocteau Cinema and Coffee House, which had been closed since 2006.
 He had the property completely restored, including its original 35mm capability.
 The restoration also added digital projection and sound; the Cocteau officially reopened for business on August 9, 2013.
 In 2019, he opened a bookstore named Beastly Books, after Beauty and the Beast, next to Jean Cocteau.
 Martin has also supported Meow Wolf, an arts collective in Santa Fe, having pledged $2.7 million toward a new art space in January 2015.

 In response to a question on his religious views, Martin replied: "I suppose I'm a lapsed Catholic.
 You would consider me an atheist or agnostic.
 I find religion and spirituality fascinating.
 I would like to believe this isn't the end and there's something more, but I can't convince the rational part of me that makes any sense whatsoever."

 Martin is a fan of the New York Jets, the New York Giants and the New York Mets.
 He is also a fan of the Grateful Dead, and says that the band's music may have influenced his work.